 A relationship is what we ought to have with one another.

 That you can be real with your spouse without holding a score card against each other.

 That you got to learn the language of Love that your spouse understands because we are different.

-My language and love is attention, to feel loved, cared for, safety of security, little gifts of love and kindness, touch and spending quality time with him.
+My language of love is attention, to feel loved, cared for, safety of security, little gifts of love and kindness, touch and spending quality time with him.

 His are words of approval, praise, respect, touch, support, affirmation, trust, believing in him, that’s what he needs.

-A woman will crave affection more than sex…So will a man craved for admiration and respect more than little gifts.
+A woman will crave affection more than sex…So will a man crave for admiration and respect more than little gifts.